expo/react-native-fade-in-image/README.md

 #### Props
 - `style` adds style to the image wrapper.
 - `renderPlaceholder` renders an element while loading the image, e.g. a spinner.
-- `placeholderStyle` adds style to the placeholder wrapper, default background color is `#eee`.
+- `placeholderStyle` adds style to the placeholder wrapper, default background color is `#fff`.

 ### Full Example